Big1533/sdl_android_guides/docs/Getting Started/Integration Basics/index.md

 }
 ```

-`onDestroy()` is called whenever the manager detects some disconnect in the connection, whether initiated by the app, by SDL, or by the device’s connection.
+The `onDestroy()` method from the `SdlManagerListener` is called whenever the manager detects some disconnect in the connection, whether initiated by the app, by SDL, or by the device’s connection.

 !!!
 IMPORTANT
-We must properly stop the service in the `onDestroy()` method as shown above.
+The `sdlManager` must be shutdown properly in the `SdlService.onDestroy()` callback using the method `sdlManager.dispose()`.
 !!!

-### Listening for events
+### Listening for RPC notifications and events

 We can listen for specific events using `SdlManager`'s `addOnRPCNotificationListener`.
-These listeners can be placed in the `onStart()` callback of the `SdlManagerListener`.
-We give an example of using this below, to obtain the HMI Status.
-Other listeners for specific RPCs can be added easily by changing the `FunctionID` to that of the RPC that is to be listened for and by casting the notification to the appropriate type.
+These listeners can be added either in the `onStart()` callback of the `SdlManagerListener` or after it has been triggered.
+The following example shows how to listen for HMI Status notifications.
+Additional listeners can be added for specific RPCs by using their corresponding `FunctionID` in place of the `ON_HMI_STATUS` in the following example and casting the `RPCNotification` object to the correct type.

 ##### Example of a listener for HMI Status: